edgarcrssn/tictacbot/README.md

 ## Usage

-*Note: this program will only work on MacOS since it uses "Command + V" keys to paste.
-Feel free to edit the code yourself if you want to adapt it to your environment.*

 In order for this program to work, you must grant access to *Accessibility* and *Input Monitoring* to the application that will run the script.
 Indeed, the program need access to listen to the keys you type.

 On Mac: